Past Winners

 Samuel%20Lewis

-The winner of the competition is flutist Samuel Lewis, who will perform the Doppler "Hungarian Fantasy" with the First Coast Wind Symphony in concert on May 7, and will receive a first-place award of $1,500.
-Samuel is from Middleburg, FL and attends Douglas Anderson School of the Arts in Jacksonville.
-His private flute teacher is Rhonda Cassano.
+The winner of the competition was flutist Samuel Lewis, who performed the Doppler "Hungarian Fantasy" with the First Coast Wind Symphony on May 7, and received a first-place award of $1,500.
+Samuel is from Middleburg, FL and attended Douglas Anderson School of the Arts in Jacksonville.
+His private flute teacher was Rhonda Cassano.

 Thomas%20Roberts

-The second-place winner is trumpeter Thomas Roberts from Niceville, FL, who will receive an award of $500.
-His private teachers are Jon Yates and Todd Craven.
+The second-place winner was trumpeter Thomas Roberts from Niceville, FL, who received an award of $500.
+His private teachers were Jon Yates and Todd Craven.